khugg/khugg.github.io/README.md

 - Skills: A list of my technical skills and proficiencies.
 - Resume: A link to download my resume.
 - Contact: A form to send me messages or inquiries.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to My Portfolio, please follow these steps: